Viktor Zolotov: Sanctions

 In April 2018, the United States imposed sanctions on him and 23 other Russian nationals for their involvement in Ukrainian affairs.

 On 2 March 2021, the Council of the European Union imposed a set of restrictive measures against Zolotov saying he was "responsible for serious human rights violations in Russia, including arbitrary arrests and detentions and systematic and widespread violations of freedom of peaceful assembly and of association, in particular by violently repressing protests and demonstrations."
 These relate to the quelling of pro-Navalny protests in early 2021.

+He was sanctioned by the UK government on 15 March 2022 in relation to Russo-Ukrainian War.
 In December 2022 the EU sanctioned Viktor Zolotov in relation to the 2022 Russian invasion of Ukraine.

 Personal life and wealth

 Despite a career in government, Zolotov and his family own approximately $9.8 million worth of real estate in Russia, as well as plots of land that may be worth $22.7 million.
-According to the OCCRP, Putin gave Zolotov state properties that had been bequethed by the state to workers and pensioners after the collapse of the Soviet Union.
+According to the OCCRP, Putin gave Zolotov state properties that had been bequeathed by the state to workers and pensioners after the collapse of the Soviet Union.
 Workers say they were swindled out of the properties given to Zolotov.

 His daughter Zhanna Zolotova owns a 500-square-meter (5,380-square-foot) apartment in Moscow, valued at roughly $5 million.
 She is married to Yuri Chechikhin, a film and television producer.

 His son Roman owns an estate valued at $10 million.